What is strategic alignment? If you’re making goals for your business, you may have been told to identify your ‘why’.

 It provides a reverse domino chain.
 It starts from the top-down, moving from mission to strategic alignment to daily tasks.

-Better still, overtime as your team become more mature (growing up the leadership curve) this domino chain can actually start to shift from only top-down to bottom-up as everyone understand the purpose, vision and strategic goals of the organisation.
+Better still, overtime as your team become more mature (growing up the leadership curve) this domino chain can actually start to shift from only top-down to bottom-up as everyone understand the purpose, vision and strategic goals of the organization.

 Why does strategic alignment matter?